 Details of the AWS topology:

-- The instance runs in the AWS cloud, in the Region selected by user and in one of its Availability Zones.
+- The instance runs in the AWS cloud, in the Region selected by user and in its 2 selected Availability Zones.
+The first AZ is used by the server's EC2 instance, both AZs are used by the RDS database (for potential Multi-AZ deployment, see database details below).

 - A new VPC (Virtual Private Cloud) is created to isolate the CloverDX instance from other resources present in the AWS cloud.
 The VPC has an Internet Gateway for connectivity to the internet (also for the users to connect to the Server Console).

-- A new Subnet is created in the VPC for the network resources.
+- A new public Subnet is created in the VPC for the server's network resources.

 - A single EC2 instance is created from an AMI.
-The CloverDX Server is running in this instance and uses a built-in Derby database.
-For full production use we recommend an external DB, e.g. RDS.
+The CloverDX Server is running in this instance and uses an RDS instance of PostgreSQL, see below.

 - The EC2 instance is available via an Elastic IP - this IP address doesn’t change between restarts of the instance.